City Eye

 - and whether you are currently working in film, or finding your way back after a few years out - our group is a safe and supportive space for you to share your experiences and find solidarity with other mums in the industry.

+We meet up on the third Tuesday of each month - with some variation around school holidays as necessary!
 All sessions will allow some time for informal networking, saying hello and catching up.
 Going forward time might also be given to a speaker, for screening a group-member's film or for focused discussion.
-The launch session on 28 September will provide plenty of opportunity to talk through ideas and highlight particular areas of interest.
 The group is here to meet your needs so come and help us plan future sessions accordingly!

 BOOK NOW